RichardMelvin019/Responsive-portfolio_template/README.md

 ## Next Iteration:

-For future iterations of the portfolio website, I envision incorporating additional features such as a blog section to share insights and experiences, integration with social media platforms for enhanced networking, and further optimization for accessibility and SEO.
+For future iterations of the portfolio website, I envision incorporating additional features such as a blog section to share insights and experiences, integration with social media platforms for enhanced networking, and further optimization for accessibility and SEO..

 ## Timeline: